-Our seasoning cubes in the beef flavour are available in 400g and 2kg pack sizes ensuring our consumers spend less time cooking, leaving more time for the moments that really matter.
+Our seasoning cubes in the beef flavour are available in 400g and 2kgpack sizes.

 Personal Care

 We are one of Nigeria's leading Personal Care businesses by turnover, with a portfolio of strong brands such as Closeup and Pepsodent that deliver personal hygiene, self-care, and confidence to consumers.